Updated in 2026

 Non-Vented

-The first type, the kind that is not safe for sensitive folks, in my opinion, is a portable propane heater like the Mr. Heater Buddy Heater.
+The first type, the kind that is not generally going to be ok for sensitive folks is a portable propane heater like the Mr. Heater Buddy Heater.

 They use air from inside your living space to burn, then vent the combustion gases inside your living space.